Skip to content

 2. Smooth transitions: Fade between terminal, Obsidian, and browser windows.
 Avoid jarring cuts.

-3. Annotations: Use text overlays to highlight key features (wikilinks, graph metrics, SHA-256 hash).
+3. Annotations: Use text overlays to highlight key features (wikilinks, graph metrics, SHA-256 hash, exit codes).

 4. No audio needed: This script works as a silent demo with captions, or with a live voiceover during presentation.

-5. Backup plan: Pre-render the output in case live extraction fails.
-Have allen-kb/ already generated in a backup directory.
+5. Backup plan: Pre-render the output.
+Have allen-kb/ already generated in a backup directory, plus a recorded run of the full pipeline in case anything goes sideways on stage.

 Fallback: Slide Deck (If Demo Fails)